 After the Nigerian Civil War took place in the 90’s, The Igbo people were seriously devastated because so many hospitals, schools, and homes had been completely destroyed in the bloody war.
 In addition to the loss of the savings of the Igbo people, they also found themselves discriminated against by other ethnic groups in Nigeria and the new non-Igbo federal government.

-I hope this article have helped you to know various things about this particular people, however, Even till this present time.
-The Igbo people still continues to face many problems and challenges in Nigeria.
+I hope this article has helped you to know various things about this particular people, however, Even till this present time.
+The Igbo people still continue to face many problems and challenges in Nigeria.
 By facing discrimination from other ethnic groups in Nigeria.